MeMyselfMirai/Released-as-Homebrew/README.md

 Original full character list and released scripts are included for reference; files downloaded directly from the online app are included as well.

 ### [Grognard Character JSON](Homebrew/Grognard_Homebrew.json)
 These are older versions of characters included for grognards.
+The dates of Grognard versions are tagged on the date they were replaced and only sourced from the Blood on the Clocktower Wiki.
 Feel free to use the GrayPockets [Grognard](https://www.graypockets.com/Grognard) Fabled along with them.

 ### [Secret Character JSON](Homebrew/Secret_Homebrew.json)
 These characters have been announced but not released.
 Feel free to use the GrayPockets [Steamfitter](https://www.graypockets.com/Steamfitter) Fabled along with them.